Article

 Obsolete guides are a massive problem due to recent sweeping exam revisions.
 Former exam 473 was retired and replaced by four new tests – exams 474, 475, 476 & 477.
 You must check closely to make sure that a guide does not refer to exam 473, that it has a copyright date of April 2019 or later, and that it provides full info on new exams 474, 475, 476 & 477.
 To identify and avoid obsolete guides, see Pathfinder's Obsolete Postal Job & Exam Guides Consumer Alert.

-BEWARE OF ADVERTISERS THAT TRY TO POSE AS THE POSTAL SERVICE OR AS A NON-PROFIT ORGANIZATION
+BEWARE OF SITES THAT TRY TO POSE AS THE POSTAL SERVICE OR CHARGE A "REGISTRATION FEE"

 YOU SHOULD NEVER PAY MORE THAN $49.95 FOR A POSTAL JOB OR EXAM GUIDE